DhairyaBahl/GSoC-21/README.md

 I learnt the basics of gdb i.e. how breakpoints works, how to delete breakpoints and how to print and display variable values and some other basic stuff before moving onto the actual codebase.

 Now after having some decent experience with debugging, I then decided to learn more about Synfig's codebase and was trying to become familiar with it.

+Although learning GDB is totally optional for those who are willing to contribute to this project idea.
+It wasn't of much use to me but still learning it will be a plus in later stages of development in any Cpp based project 😄.

 ## 💻 Coding Period Begins